Skip to main content

 kubewarden-crds kubewarden/kubewarden-crds

-Now we can deploy the rest of the Kubewarden stack.
-The official kubewarden-defaults helm chart will create a PolicyServer named default.
-We want this PolicyServer instance to have tracing enabled.
+Now you can deploy the rest of the Kubewarden stack.
+The official kubewarden-defaults helm chart creates a PolicyServer named default.
+You want this PolicyServer instance to have tracing enabled.

-In order to do that, we have to specify some extra values for the kubewarden-controller chart.
-Let's create a values.yaml file with the following contents:
+To do that, you need to specify extra values for the kubewarden-controller chart.
+You should create a values.yaml file with the following contents:

 telemetry: